Below you can find different versions of the plates (SVG) I designed for my recent builds.

 Non-separate split, slant angle: 28°, 6 rotary encoders.

-The position of the top rotary encoders is still not quite ergonomical.
-I tried to put some others under my palms.
+The position of the top rotary encoders is still not quite ergonomic.
+I tried to put two others under my palms.
 Additionally, I've made these cutouts around the encoders which make both the 32 mm and 12 mm encoder caps look cool on the shaft.

 How to tailor these plates to your fingers?